stevepepple/data-canvas-neighborhoods/DATA.md

 High and low light are visualized by modify the exposure and brightness of the map for the selected place.

 <img src="../images/night-and-day.png" width="100%"/>

+## Twitter & Instagram
+Our app fetches the latest photos and tweets that have been posted in direct proximity of the current sensor.